NTR National Award

-The NTR National Award is an annual award presented by the government of Andhra Pradesh to recognize people for their lifetime achievements and contributions to the Cinema of India.
-The award is presented in the honour of N. T. Rama Rao, actor and former politician who served as the Chief Minister of Andhra Pradesh.
-The Award carries a cash prize of ₹ 500,000/- and a memento.
+The NTR National Award is an annual award presented by the government of Andhra Pradesh to recognize lifetime achievements and contributions to the Cinema of India.
+The award is named after N. T. Rama Rao, actor and former politician who served as the Chief Minister of Andhra Pradesh.
+The award carries a cash prize of ₹ 500,000 and a memento.

 Recipients

 The recipients of the awards are as follows: